Is now a good time to buy property?

 What’s ahead for our economy and the property markets as Australia falls into recession?

-These are the type of questions I’m regularly answering for our clients at Metropole and for the many journalists who have been asked me for my opinion.
+These are the type of questions I’m regularly answering for our clients at Metropole and for the many journalists who have asked for my opinion.

-And what I have been telling them is that our economy started the year with a little cold that progressed to the flu and now looks more like we’ll get a dose of economic pneumonia.
+And what I used to tell them that our economy started the year with a little cold that progressed to the flu and by mid year looked more like we got a dose of economic pneumonia.

-Most of us are still working from home, we’ve become good at social distancing, many businesses have closed (hopefully temporarily), the property market were placed in hibernation but now the severe restrictions on inspections and auctions are being loosened, the stock market has crashed, we are heading into recession and consumer and business confidence has tanked.
+Most of us were working from home, we became good at social distancing, many businesses have closed (temporarily), the property markets were placed in hibernation with severe restrictions on inspections and auctions, the stock market had crashed and as we were heading into a recession consumer and business confidence tanked.

 While I don’t want to make light of COVID-19, but based on my perspective having been involved in the property market for over 45 years, I believe the impact of this on our property market will ultimately be temporary.